HL7/davinci-deqm/input/pagecontent/datax.md

 In addition to the resources listed above, the following artifacts are used in this transaction:

 1. Submit Data operation: [$submit-data]
-1. Various DEQM and QI Core Profiles depending on the specific Measure
+1. Various DEQM Profiles and potentially data-model-specific profiles, depending on the specific Measure

 ###### Usage
 {:.no_toc}